johnymontana/johnymontana.github.io/_posts/2016-06-26-graph-of-thrones-neo4j-social-network-analysis.md

 ...
 ```

 Here we have an adjacency list of characters and their number of interactions throughout the text.
-We will use a simple data model `(:Character {name})-[:INTERACTS]->(:Character {name})`.
+We will use a simple data model `(:Character {name})-[:INTERACTS {weight}]->(:Character {name})`.
 Nodes with the label `Character` to represent characters from the text, with a single relationship type `INTERACTS` connecting characters who have interacted in the text.
-We'll store the character's name as property `name` on the node and the number of interactions between two characters as a propety `weight` on the relationships.
+We'll store the character's name as property `name` on the node and the number of interactions between two characters as a property `weight` on the relationships.

-We first must create a uniqueness constraint to assert the integrity of our schema:
+We first must create a constraint to assert the integrity of our schema:

 {% highlight cypher %}